Shotguns 101: A Beginners Guide To Buying A Shotgun

 Single and Double Barrels

-Single and double barrel shotguns are simple designs capable of holding one round per barrel.
+Single and double barrel shotguns are simple designs within this shotguns 101 beginners guide, capable of holding one round per barrel.
 Single-shot shotguns are often the most affordable shotguns and are designed to be lightweight and simple.
 These guns are used most commonly for hunting.

 Double barrel shotguns were popular law enforcement firearms in the 1800s, but are now mostly used for sport shooting or hunting.
 Double barrels come in side by side configurations and over and under designs.
 Over and under are typically produced to be sporting shotguns designed for hunting birds and busting clay pigeons.